Xperaz/Coffee-shop/README.md

  async is more suitable for small scripts, that need to be executed as soon as possible because async downloads the js file but when the file is ready it will stop parsing and start executing the js file so Asyn doesn't help to parse too much, if you don't really know which one should use, use defer.

-2. Defference between load event and DOMContentLoaded event?
+2. Difference between the load event and the DOMContentLoaded event?

-The load waits for everything in the page to be loaded (vidos, fonts, images...) so we miss opportunity to manipulate the DOM earlier.
-DOMContentLoaded event is soon as possible event if some parts didn't loaded yet we can manipulate the DOM => so best option is to use DOMContentLoaded.
+The load waits for everything on the page to be loaded (videos, fonts, images...) so we miss the opportunity to manipulate the DOM earlier.
+DOMContentLoaded event is a soon as possible event, if some parts haven't loaded yet we can manipulate the DOM => so the best option is to use DOMContentLoaded.

-3. Deffrence between onevent and addEventListener?
+3. Difference between onevent and addEventListener?

 When we use ``` onevent ``` technique, only one function can be attached per event/object combination: